brandonkim12/brandonkim12.github.io/_posts/2018-12-05-introduction-to-valves.md

   * Used to regulate the flow, temperature, or pressure of the service.

-  * Can move to any position within the stroke of the valve || hold that position
+  * Can move to any position within the stroke of the valve or hold that position

     * Including the full-open or full-closed positions.
     * So they can act as on-off valve also.
 [Superset of On-off valve]